 With an area of more than 110 hectares, there lays Sa’ad Abad Palace Complex at the foot of the Alborz ranges, north of Tehran, situated to the west of Golab Dareh and east of Velenjak quarters.

-It was first the summer residence of Qajar kings, and then turned into Reza Shah’s summer residence following expansion and annexation of some other quarters.
+It was first the summer residence of Qajar kings and then turned into Reza Shah’s summer residence following the expansion and annexation of some other quarters.

 In the course of time, they numbered 18, each in a different architectural style and technique.
 After the Islamic Revolution, palaces were changed into museums in a suitable way to represent the finest works of art from Iranian and non-Iranian artists to a large number of visitors.